 - Serves 4

-- 6 cups spinach leaves, firmly packed with stems removed
+- 6 cups baby spinach or spinach leaves (6 oz), firmly packed with stems removed

-- 1 cup lightly packed flat-leaf parsley leaves (about 1/2 ounce)
+- 1 cup lightly packed flat-leaf parsley leaves, roughly chopped

-- 4 1/2 cups chicken stock or vegetable stock
+- 4 1/2 to 5 cups chicken stock or vegetable stock

 - 3 tablespoons extra-virgin olive oil